Best activities in Cusco city

-I won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
-You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOOL!!! from all over Cusco.
+I won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hat trick or making a beautiful free-kick goal but the excitement is there.
+You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOAAAL!!! from all over Cusco.
 The matches are entertaining enough to bring you an unforgettable experience, the entry ticket is about 30 soles depending on what type of game is it and they usually happen on weekends.
-When I was there it started raining in the middle of the match (which was kind of cool if you ask me) and the local team Cienciano won by 2-1.
+When I was there it started raining in the middle of the match (which was cool if you ask me) and the local team Cienciano won by 2-1.
 I definitely won’t ever forget that amazing and fun day.

 Visit the local markets

 San Pedro is the most famous one, but you can find a market in almost every district.
-Here you can find crafts as well as food, clothes, juices and much more.
-These markets are designed to provide the local population with fresh products, so its filled with Cusqueños.
-If you want a taste of authentic Cusco life, there is no better way than San Pedro market, you will hear people speaking Quechua, try local dishes and fruits and see more types, colors and sizes of corn and potatoes that you could have imagined.
+Here you can find crafts as well as food, clothes, juices, and much more.
+These markets are designed to provide the local population with fresh products, so it’s filled with Cusqueños.
+If you want a taste of authentic Cusco life, there is no better way than San Pedro market, you will hear people speaking Quechua, try local dishes and fruits, and see more types, colors, and sizes of corn and potatoes than you could have imagined.
 Extra tip: ask for a lúcuma fruit blended with milk in one of the stands!
 Oh and I almost forgot to mention, you can see some things here that might seem weird or even disgusting, depending on where are you from (like pigs heads and other animal-derived items).

 Go to the cinema